 What I like the most about these apple pie donuts is that they become crispy on the outside but remain soft and fluffy on the inside.
 And if you eat them hot, with melting vanilla ice cream and delicious caramel sauce, they taste delectable; too delicious for how easy they are to make.

-Here’s the recipe for these scrumptious apple pie donut cakes:
+Lastly, here’s how to make these scrumptious apple pie donut cakes:

 Apple Pie Donut Cakes